YvodeRooij/Playground/README.md

 The application follows a cycle: User Preferences -> Interview (using `cases`) -> Save `interviews` -> Trigger Analysis -> Save `analyses` -> Trigger Learning Path -> Save `learning_plans`, Update `users` -> Trigger Practice -> Save `practice_sessions` -> Trigger Analysis -> Save `analyses` -> Trigger Learning Path/Orchestrator -> Loop or back to Interview.

 This schema provides a decoupled, scalable foundation for this workflow.

+**Note on Prompts:** The application uses different prompt templates (`prompt.ts`) based on the `caseType` and `interviewStyle` (for PEI) loaded from the `cases` collection to guide the interviewer agent's behavior appropriately.

 The next step involves implementing the agent interactions and database operations within the application code.